ernestbuffington/CustomizedFacebookportal_Website/README.md

 Developed an interactive Angular website that retrieves information about Facebook users, pages, events, places and groups using AJAX and REST API calls .

 Here is a quick video : https://www.youtube.com/watch?v=sl2Hn8sacA0

+Checkout the android application for the same :https://github.com/harshitajain1994/CustomizedFacebookportal_Android